-- Correspondence and coherence dispute the nature of fact.
+- Correspondence and coherence theories of truth dispute the nature of fact.

 - Empirical science now provides our clearest understanding of facticity.

 - Mathematical identities are not facts, nor are analytic, a priori truth claims.

 - Postmodernism views facts as the products of consciousness.